 Run the tests

-CircleCI build is running on
+CircleCI are running on

-Linux it doesn’t support testing against
+macOS they don’t support testing against

 Publish the test results